Clipboard sync between any devices

 Clipcroft works across every combination of devices and operating systems.
-Text and files travel directly between browsers — nothing stored on servers, no account required.
+Text and files travel browser-to-browser — nothing stored on servers, no account required.

 Share your iPhone clipboard with a Windows computer